Danicodes/6-express-react/readme.md

 `npx create-react-app client`

-CD into the client folder and remove the contents of the src folder and create an initial index.js file:
+`cd` into the client folder and remove the contents of the src folder and create an initial index.js file:

 ```sh
 $ cd client